Complaints Against the Program that Fall Outside Due Process

 - If the complainant remains dissatisfied after step two, the last line of complaint is to the Provost, who serves as the chief academic officer of Sacred Heart University.

 - Any letters or documentation associated with the complaint from the complainant, the Program Director, Dean, or Provost will be kept in a folder marked “Complaints against the Speech-Language Pathology Program” and kept in the program’s files for a period of five years.

-A complaint about any accredited program or program in candidacy status may be submitted by any individual(s).
+A complaint about any accredited program or program in candidacy status may be submitted by any individual(s), after other complaints have been exhausted.
 These complaints about programs must meet all of the following criteria:

 a. be against an accredited graduate education program or program in candidacy status in audiology or speech-language pathology;

 b. relate to the Standards for Accreditation of Entry-Level Graduate Education Programs in Audiology and Speech-Language Pathology (https://caa.asha.org/wp-content/uploads/Accreditation-Standards-for-Graduate-Programs.pdf), including the relationship of the complaint to the accreditation standards;